bessman/python-cross-compiling-example/README.rst

 Running
 =======

-To run, use adb to push the resulting files to the Android device.
+To run, move the resulting files to the target device.
 Rather than run Python directly, which requires setting ``LD_LIBRARY_PATH``, run the script ``bin/apython``, which will set it for you.
-Examples are in the ``examples`` directory.